polancojoseph1/first-thousand-words/README.md

 # First Thousand Words

-First Thoudand Words is a website that gives you flash cards to study and to be able to write 1000 words in 17 languages Foobar is a Python library for dealing with word pluralization.
+First Thousand Words is a website that gives you flash cards to study and to be able to write 1000 words in 17 languages Foobar is a Python library for dealing with word pluralization.

 ## About First Thousand Words